-Trading in currency pairs is only a small part of JustForex offers.
+Trading in currency pairs is only a small part of Justforex offers.
 In addition to them, we offer stock trading, as well as stock indices.
 Unlike currency pairs, indices are not so volatile and more often show predictable results.
 Of course, trading them is not as profitable as trading Forex, but if you want a safer tool, read how to trade HK50!

-HK50 – aka Hang Seng Index – one of the main stock indexes in Southeast Asia.
+HK50 – aka Hang Seng Index – one of the main stock indices in Southeast Asia.
 It shows the state of affairs on the Hong Kong Stock Exchange by valuing the shares of the 50 companies with the most capitalization.

 44 companies in this index are registered in China, so in fact, Hang Seng is a window that shows the state of China's economy.
 The Chinese stock exchange leader in terms of weight is the multimedia conglomerate Tencent, which is technically registered in the Cayman Islands, but in fact, is the main media company in China.

-It’s interesting: Unlike other indexes, the Hang Seng Index is extremely stable.
+It’s interesting: Unlike other indices, the Hang Seng Index is extremely stable.
 Over the past three years, only one position has changed in it, when the real estate company Wanda Holdings was supplanted by the manufacturer of video surveillance systems Hikvision.

 The index is written by Hong Kong banker Stanley Swan, who founded it in 1969.
 The index is maintained and updated by HSI Services Limited.
 The index is almost constantly growing and in 2006 reached the mark of 20,000 points.